datacarpentry/shell-economics/_episodes/04-redirection.md

 >
 {: .callout}

-We'll search for indicators inside of our fastq files.
+We'll search for indicators inside of our CSV files.
 Let's first make sure we are in the correct
 directory:

 ~~~